boazbk/tcs/lec_09_godel.md

 Informally, an _execution trace_ of a program $P$ on an input $x$ is a string that represents a "log" of all the lines executed and variables assigned in the course of the execution.
-For example, if we execute the parity program
+For example, if we execute on [nandpl.org](http://www.nandpl.org) the parity program

 ~~~~ { .go .numberLines }
 tmp_1  := seen_i NAND seen_i